fgcsl/autoqii2/README.md

 # AutoQii2

-The AutoQii2 Pipeline can be used to analysisng 16S amplicon based datasets.
+The AutoQii2 Pipeline can be used to analyzing 16S amplicon based datasets.
 AutoQii2 is primarily designed for eliminating multi-step analysis involved in analyzing paired-end or single-end reads using QIIME2.
 AutoQii2 uses popular fastQC, cutadapt and QIIME2 platforms for performing quality check, adapter and chimera removal, ASV feature identification and taxonomic assignments.

 ## AutoQii2 Pipeline (Workflow)